databricks-industry-solutions/security-analysis-tool/docs/setup.md

 ###  2. Access Databricks SQL Dashboards

-   > **Note:** You can also use Lakeview Dashboards to view the results, instead of classic Dashboards.
+   > **Note:** You can also use Lakeview Dashboards to view the results.

 In DBSQL find "SAT - Security Analysis Tool" dashboard  to see the report.
 You can filter the dashboard by **SAT** tag.
+(The old classic legacy dashboard can be found in Workspace -> Home -> SAT_dashboard)

    <img src="./images/sat_dashboard_loc.png" width="70%" height="70%">